 - Present tense + speaking about daily routines

-- make wishes and talk about your future projects or regrets (if clauses)
+- Make wishes and talk about your future projects or regrets (hypothetical clauses)

-- read and tell short stories and share with your friends your opinion about Italian books, films or facts.
+- Read and tell short stories and share your opinion about Italian books, films or facts

 Sign up now: firstname.lastname@example.org or call us 01223 315191